Paul Phillips (guitarist): Early life

-Musical career
+Career

 Phillips first played guitar in the Jacksonville, Florida ska/punk band Happy Hour.

 Phillips joined Puddle of Mudd when his friend Fred Durst invited him to audition for a band for Durst's record label.
 He started with Puddle of Mudd on their 2001 hit album Come Clean.
 He also assisted with guitars and vocals in the group's 2003 album, Life on Display.
 Phillips left the band in 2005, citing creative differences.

 In 2007, he joined the band Operator, appearing on their debut album, Soulcrusher.

 In 2008, Phillips briefly joined the Jacksonville, Florida band Society Red.

-He returned to Puddle of Mudd in 2009 and played guitar in the group's 2009 album, Volume 4: Songs in the Key of Love & Hate and on their most recent album, re:(disc)overed.
+He returned to Puddle of Mudd in 2009 and played guitar in the group's 2009 album, Volume 4: Songs in the Key of Love & Hate and on their 2011 cover album, Re:(disc)overed.

 On November 13, 2011, Phillips posted the following on his Facebook page: "So here it is.
 The bombshell followed by silence.
 I will not be touring with Puddle on this upcoming run.
 I won't be airing any dirty laundry in public.
 That's not who I am.
 I just want to thank each and every one of you for your support throughout the years at shows and on my facebook page here.
 It means a lot.
 I've always tried to make myself accessible to you and have always tried to never let you down when I got up on that stage.
 However, there is nothing I can do".

 Phillips contributed original music and scored several sections of the 2012 film Nitro Circus: The Movie with Puddle of Mudd's former bassist, Damien Starkey.

-Other activities

 Phillips acted in the 2013 horror short film The Guy Knows Everything.